datameshgroup/fusion/source/includes/_01-getting-started.md

 The amount returned in <a href="#authorizedamount">AuthorizedAmount</a> in the payment result may be differ from the <a href="#requestedamount">RequestedAmount</a> sent in the payment request
 </aside>

+### Error handling

+When the Sale System sends a request, it will receive a matching response.
+For example, if the Sale System sends a [payment request](#payment_request), it will receive a [payment response](#payment-response).

+However, in unusual scenarios wherein the Sale System sends a request but doesn't receive a corresponding response (for example, due to network error or timeout), the Sale System must enter an error handling loop.

+More information about how to handle such scenario can be found in the [Error handling section of the Cloud API](#cloud-api-reference-error-handling)

 #### Merchant responsibilities